 Fortunately, IRA contribution limits do not apply to rollover contributions.
 If there is $10,000 in your 401(k) or $100,000, you can rollover the entire amount to an IRA.
 When the rollover is complete, the individual is subject to annual contribution limits moving forward.

 If an individual decides to take a lump sum distribution instead of implementing a rollover into an existing or new IRA, there will absolutely be income tax taken out of the lump sum before disbursement.
 There also may be early withdrawal penalties involved if the person is under the age of fifty-nine at the time of disbursement.
 Often times, individuals will choose other options available instead of taking the financial hit of paying taxes now and paying the penalties.
 It is important to note that if an individual does not make a decision in time and misses the sixty-day deadline, there may be a number of tax and fee implications involved.
 It is best to meet with us as soon as you know you will need to make a decision so that we can help in the process and get it done before the deadline.

-Here at Antoine Williams & Associates Financial Services, we help our clients prepare for retirement and retire confidently.
+Here at Antoine Williams & Associates Wealth Management, LLC, we help our clients prepare for retirement and retire confidently.
 We are passionate about people and building relationships.
 It is important to us to help you make informed decisions when it comes to your 401(k) Rollover, and any other financial decisions you will inevitably encounter.